 Manpacks also dips a toe into the water with this image-oriented strategy.
 The landing page is centered around a large image while still maintaining some standard landing page practices with testimonials and trust signals.

 We hope this adventure into landing page examples and designs has helped you gain a better understanding of what makes a good landing page and has given you ideas about how you can go about building a landing page and improve it incrementally.
-If you’re wondering how your landing page stacks up, be sure to try our free landing page optimization tool.

 Have you noticed any new landing page trends you like or dislike?
 What do you think of our landing page examples?
 Do you have a landing page hero or horror story?
 Let us know in the comments!